bantolov/RhetosWorkshop/Day2/day2.md

 Prerequisites:

-* For this workshop, and development of Rhetos applications in general, it is important to understand basics of C# LINQ and how Entity Framework works with the LINQ queries, because many features such as filters and data processing will be
+* For this workshop, and development of Rhetos apps in general, it is important to understand basics of C# LINQ and how Entity Framework works with the LINQ queries, because many features such as filters and data processing will be